isonnymichael/cirqa-docs/PROJECT.md

 <div class="cirqa-note">
   <h3>Ready to dive in?</h3>
-  <p>Visit the Cirqa app, connect your wallet, and start exploring decentralized borrowing and lending today!</p>
+  <p>Visit the Cirqa app, connect your wallet, and start exploring decentralized scholarship funding today!</p>
   <a href="#" class="cirqa-button">Launch App</a>
 </div>